If you've blocked our ad, please consider unblocking it.

 This on the other hand is obvious—it's text for an object viewer.
 Similar object viewers also appear in Mega Man 6 and Mega Man 7.
 Unfortunately, it seems to have been removed from all versions of the game.
 There is no routine that brings this text up.

-In the introduction scene, X's voice generation device is made by MOKUOO Inc. in the Japanese version and HAYATOM Inc. (a portamentau of Hayato, a Japanese name, and the word atom) in the American and European versions.
+X's voice generation device is made by MOKUOO Inc. in the Japanese version and HAYATOM Inc. (a portamentau of Hayato, a Japanese name, and the word atom) in the international versions.

 |If Sigma and X are killed at the same time, the boss is defeated, but the player does not regain control and can't advance the cutscene dialogue.||Present||Fixed||Present||Fixed||Fixed|